KTVD: Duopoly with KUSA

 On December 15, 2005, Newsweb announced it would sell KTVD to Gannett, owner of Denver's NBC affiliate, KUSA (channel 9).
 This would form the second duopoly within Gannett, after the First Coast News stations in Jacksonville, Florida.
 The agreement required adjustment when, amid final negotiations, UPN announced its merger with The WB into The CW.
 That network would affiliate with KWGN-TV, which had been the WB affiliate.
 The deal received FCC approval in June 2006 and was shortly followed by an affiliation agreement with MyNetworkTV to replace the closing UPN.
 Few employees moved with KTVD from its offices in Englewood to KUSA.
 Newsweb retained KUPN, the former KTVS, in the deal.

 KTVD, along with KUSA and several other Denver stations, was among the last major-market TV stations to provide high-power digital television.
 The reason related to myriad siting, permitting, and other challenges that impeded construction of a new digital TV tower on Lookout Mountain for the "Lake Cedar Group" (KCNC, KMGH, KUSA, KTVD) until an act of Congress broke the impasse.
 KTVD provided high-power digital service before KUSA, by July 2008, and both stations ceased analog broadcasting on April 16, 2009.

 Gannett split in two on June 29, 2015, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KUSA and KTVD were retained by the latter company, named Tegna.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Denver, Nexstar already owns KDVR and KWGN-TV.
+In Denver, Nexstar already owned KDVR and KWGN-TV.
+The deal was approved and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of KTVD within two years, along with five other stations in markets where the two companies combined held four TV station licenses.